VinAIResearch/ViText2SQL/README.md

 # ViText2SQL: A dataset for Vietnamese Text-to-SQL semantic parsing

 ViText2SQL is a dataset for the Vietnamese Text-to-SQL semantic parsing task, consisting of about 10K question and SQL query pairs.
-The construction of ViText2SQL is detailed in [our EMNLP-2020 (Findings) paper](https://arxiv.org/abs/2010.01891):
+The construction of ViText2SQL is detailed in our EMNLP-2020 Findings [paper](https://www.aclweb.org/anthology/2020.findings-emnlp.364/):

 	@inproceedings{vitext2sql,
-	    title     	= {{A Pilot Study of Text-to-SQL Semantic Parsing for Vietnamese}}, author    	= {Anh Tuan Nguyen and Mai Hoang Dao and Dat Quoc Nguyen}, booktitle   = {Findings of the 2020 Conference on Empirical Methods in Natural Language Processing}, year      	= {2020}
+	    title     	= {{A Pilot Study of Text-to-SQL Semantic Parsing for Vietnamese}}, author    	= {Anh Tuan Nguyen and Mai Hoang Dao and Dat Quoc Nguyen}, booktitle   = {Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: Findings}, year      	= {2020},
+	    pages       = {4079--4085}
 	}

 By downloading the ViText2SQL dataset, USER agrees: